 Find a spot that offers few distractions and take any position you find comfortable.
 Some people choose a specific word or phrase to focus on.
 Others focus attention on an object, photo, or location.
 Turn off your inner censor and let your thoughts flow freely.
 There’s no down side to practicing relaxation techniques, so if it feels good, do it.

 This involves applying varying amounts of pressure to specific points on your hands or feet to promote relaxation and healing.
-There’s some evidence that it may help with relaxation, and it’s generally safe.
+There’s that it may help with relaxation, and it’s generally safe.

 Aromatherapy is the use of essential oils from plants as a calming agent and to improve overall well-being.
-These products don’t make specific health claims and don't need approval by the U.S. Food and Drug Administration.
+These products don’t make specific health claims and by the U.S. Food and Drug Administration.

 Regulations on complementary and alternative therapies vary from state to state.
 To find a qualified practitioner, ask your doctor for a referral.
 Some therapies may be covered under your health insurance policy.
 Others most likely won’t.
 Check first so you’re not caught off guard.